 – Temporary employee (Benefits-eligible and working 20+ hours/week)

 Has the event occurred within 90 days of your application?

-- DEATH OF AN EMPLOYEE OR THEIR IMMEDIATE FAMILY MEMBER: This includes the death of the employee, spouse, or eligible dependent(s).
+- DEATH OF AN EMPLOYEE OR THEIR IMMEDIATE FAMILY MEMBER: The death of the employee, spouse, or eligible dependent(s).
 The loss of income or the cost of funeral expenses or medical bills must significantly impact the family’s resources.
-The Fund may also be able to pay expenses to bring a child whose parents have died to live with a new family, typically a relative.
+The Fund may also be able to pay expenses to bring a child whose parents have passed to live with a new family, typically a relative.

-- MILITARY DEPLOYMENT: In the time of a natural disaster or national emergency, the employee, spouse or domestic partner is unexpectedly or unavoidably called to active duty from the military reserves or National Guard.
+- MILITARY DEPLOYMENT: In the time of a natural disaster or national emergency, the employee, spouse, or domestic partner is unexpectedly or unavoidably called to active duty from the military reserves or National Guard.

-- Rent/Mortgage: Housing-Mortgage or rent assistance for primary residence
+- Rent/mortgage for primary residence

 - Reasonable repairs to damaged property